alchemy-fr/Phraseanet-Docs/en/Admin/InstallDocker.rst

 For environments intended for production, IT departments will undoubtedly prefer to rely on existing bricks of their infrastructure for DBMSs and storage servers.

-Refer to the `.env`_ file and edit the COMPOSE_FILE line which informs on the components of the deployed stack according to the context.
+Refer to the `.env`_ file and overide the value of COMPOSE_FILE and COMPOSE_PROFILES which informs on the components of the deployed stack according to the context.

 .. _Phraseanet: https://www.phraseanet.com/